EnsoVanPoucke/MovieTheatreBookingSystem/README.md

 </p>

 ### 2. Screening calendar (in progress)
-The Screening Calendar is an intuitive, visual interface designed for administrators to easily create, manage, and schedule movie screenings across different screens and times.
-The calendar is tightly integrated with the system’s backend, automatically adjusting to the length of the movie and required breaks.<br/>
+The Screening Calendar functions as a visual Database Management System (DBMS) interface for movie screenings, allowing administrators to manage showtimes directly through an intuitive calendar.<br/>
+It is tightly integrated with the system’s backend, automatically calculating the movie’s duration and required breaks (such as cleaning or intermissions) to schedule screenings efficiently.<br/>
-Every change made on the calendar is synchronized with the backend system to ensure real-time updates, conflict-free scheduling, and accurate movie/showtime management.
+Every change made through the calendar is synchronized with the backend database in real-time, ensuring conflict-free scheduling and accurate management of all showtimes across different screens.

 <a href="https://github.com/EnsoVanPoucke/TheatreBookingSystem/blob/main/public/images/screenshots/screenshot_calendar_1.jpg?raw=true">
   <img src="https://github.com/EnsoVanPoucke/TheatreBookingSystem/blob/main/public/images/screenshots/screenshot_calendar_1.jpg?raw=true" width="400"/>